-I was so excited when Robert from JapanStartsHere offered to share his experience and top things to do for families in Kansai, Japan’s cultural heart.
+I was so excited when Robert from JapanStartsHere offered to share his experience for top things to do for families in Kansai, Japan’s cultural heart.

-Read his awesome post below and get inspired to plan your next family trip to Japan.
+Read his awesome post below and get inspired to plan your next family trip to Japan with your kids.

 Family Fun in Kansai – Japan’s Cultural Heart